 - Updated the original hardware with Grecian Gold Rub’N Buff

 My goal was to update and restyle this dresser tastefully and respectfully.
 Aside from the repairs, I left everything original including the hardware.
 I freshened up the pulls with Grecian Gold Rub’n Buff.
 Now they look like heirloom jewelry against the rich black.

 The paint technique I used on this piece was wet distressing using a paintbrush.
 For this technique, ‘less is more’.

-I started painting heavy in some areas and left the wood exposed in other areas.
+I started painting heavily in some areas and left the wood exposed in other areas.
 Then for my second coat, I laid the paint on heavy in the opaque areas I already brushed on coat number one, then wet my brush and feathered the paint out.
-Then wet the brush a little more and painted a wash.
+Then wet the brush a little more and paint a wash.
 I then wiped away the excess wet paint with a shop towel and then let it dry.

 This technique provides a beautiful soft distressed look leaving some of the natural wood finish showing through in varying degrees.
 Super vintage.
 Super soft.
 No harsh distressing but instead it looks naturally worn.